Salvador T. Roig: Education and military career

 He earned a bachelor's degree in agricultural sciences in the College of Agriculture and Mechanical Arts (CAAM) of Mayagüez.
 Started his military career as a private in the Puerto Rico National Guard.
 In October 1940, Roig was activated to serve in the regular United States Army in World War II and was placed in charge of Company G of the 296th Regiment which was stationed at Campamento Tortuguero under Gen. Luis Esteves.
 In January 1941, Roig returned to Fort Benning to attend a course for battalion commanders and other officers, returning to his previous post after completing it.
-On December 8, 1941, Roig was transferred to Saint a Thomas along several men, where he was given the charge of organize the defenses of the Virgin Islands along the navy.
+On December 8, 1941, Roig was transferred to Saint Thomas along with several men, where he was given the charge of organize the defenses of the Virgin Islands along the navy.
 During this time, he was promoted to the rank of commander and was congratulated by the Commander of the Military Department of the Antilles for his work leading infantry troops.
-Afterwards, Roig was translated to Puerto Rico and assigned to the 65th Infantry Regiment.
+Afterwards, Roig was transferred to Puerto Rico and assigned to the 65th Infantry Regiment.
 While serving in Panama, he was promoted to the rank of lieutenant colonel and assigned as Assistant Director Air Defense at Albrook Air Force Station, 6th Air Force in the Panama Canal Zone.
-In November 1943, Roig was tasked with commanding the Infantry Units in charge of the defenses in the Galápagos Islands.
-The following year, after receiving additional training Roig was transferred to Marsella, where he remained until the winter.
+In November 1943, Roig was tasked with commanding the Infantry Units in charge of the defenses in the Galapagos Islands.
+The following year, after receiving additional training Roig was transferred to Marseilles, where he remained until the winter.
 He then took command of the 65th Regiment and lead them at the Alps, the first time that a fully Puerto Rican unit was led by a local officer in combat.
 From there, he was assigned to take part in an offensive on March 25, 1944.
 In September 1945, Roig was promoted to the rank of Infantry Colonel and shortly afterwards the 65th returned to Puerto Rico.
 Afterwards, Roig was licensed and recruited by colonial governor Rexford Guy Tugwell to serve as Police Chief in 1946.

 The next governor, Jesús T. Piñero, tasked him with the offices of Military Adviser and Chief of Protocol for La Fortaleza.
 He continued as a member of the reserve until 1952.
 In 1954, he represented Puerto Rico with the Police Shooting Team, being recognized as the most accomplished 12 gauge shotgun shooter.
 During the Muñoz Marín administration, Roig served as Chief and Superintendent of the Police.
 In 1964, Roig was inducted to the Puerto Rico Sports Hall of Fame.
 On March 20, 1966, Roig was named Adjutant General of the PRNG by Roberto Sánchez Vilella.

 Legacy

 Roig died on July 6, 1984, at the San Juan VA Medical Center in Rio Piedras, Puerto Rico.
+He was buried at the Yauco Municipal Cemetery in Yauco, Puerto Rico.

 The Puerto Rico Police Department Station in Yauco, Puerto Rico was posthumously named after former Puerto Rico Police Superintendent, Salvador T. Roig.

 In 2022 Salvador T. Roig was posthumously inducted to the Puerto Rico Veterans Hall of Fame.